top of page

 JUDGING – This is a judge’s interpretation division open to all species.
 It will be judged for aesthetics, not

 mechanics.
 Competitors should strive to present life-like entries.
-Any species of a bird, fish, reptile or mammal or combination can be mounted in a display and entered to be viewed and interpreted by the judges without the use
+Any bird, fish, reptile, or mammal species or combination can be mounted in a display and entered to be viewed and interpreted by the judges without a flashlight.
+Judges will write a brief comment and overall first, second, or third, not a detailed score sheet.

 There will be no critiques.